 - Treatment of autoimmune diseases through limiting the inflammatory response

-- Improved survival in an orthotopic metastatic cancer model
+- GEMys improved survival in an orthotopic metastatic cancer model

-- Can be further modified for enhanced functionality
+- GEMys can be further modified for enhanced functionality

-- Can be used alone or in combination with therapeutic T cells
+- GEMys can be used alone or in combination with therapeutic T cells

 - U.S. Provisional: U.S. Provisional Patent Application Number 62/803,468 , Filed 09 Feb 2019